zonemaster/zonemaster/docs/specifications/tests/Methods.md

 records for [in-bailiwick] name server names, if any.
 Obtain the IP addresses for the [out-of-bailiwick] name server names, if any.

-This is an external method to be used by test cases.
+This is an external method that can be used by test cases.

 ### Inputs

 * "Child Zone" - The name of the child zone.

+This method inherits the inputs of method [Get-Del-NS-Names-and-IPs].

 ### Prerequisite

-* As specified in [get-del-ns-names-and-ips].
+As specified in [Get-Del-NS-Names-and-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-del-ns-names-and-ips].
+1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Del-NS-Names-and-IPs].

 2. Extract the IP addresses from *Name Servers* and create a set of unique addresses ("NS IPs").